IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

 In this exercise, we will show how to deploy the sample insurance quote application built in [Exercise 2](/workshop/exercise-2/README.md) to OpenShift using Appsody.
 Appsody is an open source project that provides the following tools you can use to build cloud-native applications:

-When you have completed this exercise, you will understand how to
+When you have completed this exercise, you will understand how to:

 * deploy the applications to OpenShift using the appsody CLI